New to DS

 To register with Disability Services for accommodations, students need to follow the steps below.
 Students should first initiate this process by submitting our Application for Accommodations packet.

-Step 1: Application of Accommodations
+Step 1: Application for Accommodations

 Complete and submit our Application for Accommodations Online Form.
 Please be advised that inadequate and/or incomplete answers may delay the eligibility review process.
 Please contact Disability Services if you are having any trouble accessing the forms.